 - Spices/Herbs – Black pepper has a strong presence in carbonara as a symbol of the Italian charcoal workers who are said to have been the first to make the dish (click here for more history of possible origins).
 I added a good pinch of crushed red pepper to kick things up a bit but it is completely optional.
 Tossing in fresh basil and parsley at the end just seems like a no-brainer.

-How to Make Spicy Pasta and Crab Carbonara with Burrata
+How to Make Pasta Carbonara

 This recipe comes together rather quickly so it’s smart to have your ingredients prepped before firing up the stove.
 Also, this dish will put your multi-tasking skills to good use as timing is key when it comes to putting it all together at the end.